saramoshtaghi/phd-svd-recsys/SVD/Book_Clean/results/results.md

 **Files Generated:** 6 CSV outputs with comprehensive genre pair statistics
 **Next Phase:** Implementation of improved synthetic bias injection methodology using these insights

+## Explanation of Generated CSV Files from Genre Pair Analysis

+We have generated several CSV files from the position-aware genre pair analysis, each containing different layers of aggregated data about genre co-occurrences and user interactions:

+1. **genre_pair_BOOKS_position_based.csv**
+   - Contains position-aware count of books for each genre pair direction (G1→G2).
+   - Example:
+     Adventure → Mystery = 121 books, Mystery → Adventure = 115 books.
+   - Records counts where first genre appears before the second in genre strings.

+2. **genre_pair_USERS_directional.csv**
+   - Number of unique users who rated books with the genre pair direction (G1→G2).
+   - Stores user counts separately for each direction.
+   - Example:
+     Adventure → Mystery = 1233 users rated, 45 users never rated this combination.

+3. **genre_pair_USERS_bidirectional.csv**
+   - Number of unique users who rated books with either direction of the genre pair (G1↔G2 combined).
+   - Counts users rating any of the genres in either position.
+   - Example:
+     Adventure and Mystery (either order) = 7544 users rated, 45 users never rated either direction.

+4. **genre_pair_RATINGS_directional.csv**
+   - Sum of all ratings for books in the directional genre pairs (G1→G2).
+   - Maintains rating sums separately for each direction.

+5. **genre_pair_RATINGS_bidirectional.csv**
+   - Sum of all ratings for books with either direction of the genre pair (G1↔G2 combined).

+6. **genre_pairs_COMPLETE_ANALYSIS.csv**
+   - Combines book counts, user counts, and rating sums for directional and bidirectional perspectives.
+   - Provides a comprehensive summary for detailed analysis.

+These provide a rich resource to study not just the co-occurrence of genres in books but also the engagement patterns of users, separated by whether genres appear first or second in the genre strings.
+Understanding both the directional and combined user statistics can guide more realistic synthetic user generation for bias injection experiments.